GwendolineRodriguez/Epitech/SpaceBomber/README.md

 # SpaceBomber
-SpaceBomber is an arcade game, replication of the famous BomberMan but with Ships!.
+SpaceBomber is an arcade game, replication of the famous BomberMan but with Space Ships!.
 - 2D
 - IA included
 - multi player mode